 54cm = 5’7″-5’9″

 What Makes A Road Bike Different?

-For long distance road efforts, there is no comparison.
+For long-distance road efforts, there is no comparison.

 Get Good Components

 Get good-quality parts.
 That’s where this review comes in.
 You’ll want a setup that is going to last 3 years without major repairs.
-Most of the bikes on this list are still going to be working as smooth as butter a decade from now.
+Most of the ones on this list are still going to be working as smooth as butter a decade from now.